cvl-umass/GTA-CLIP/README.md

 ### Overview of GTA-CLIP

-(a) Vision-language models (VLMs) such as CLIP [36] enable zero-shot classification using similarity between text embeddings of class prompts and images.
+(a) Vision-language models (VLMs) such as CLIP enable zero-shot classification using similarity between text embeddings of class prompts and images.
-(b) Transductive CLIP [61] exploits the structure of entire image dataset to assign images to classes improving accuracy.
+(b) Transduction exploits the structure of entire image dataset to assign images to classes improving accuracy.
 (c) Our approach, GTA-CLIP, iteratively
   (i) induces structure over classes in language space by generating attributes based on pairwise confusions,
   (ii) performing attribute-augmented transductive inference, and